 This week I have chosen the heel of the beautiful Boot, a region called Puglia (Apulia).
-I spent my last family holiday here in 2002 and although it was the beginning of the end as far as my marriage was concerned those sad memories cannot erase the beauty and the perfect holiday I spent in these parts.
+I spent my last family holiday here in 2002 and, although it was the beginning of the end as far as my marriage was concerned, those sad memories cannot erase the beauty and the perfect holiday I spent in these parts.
 We decided to hire a camper van and tour the area and it was the most amazing experience allowing us to visit many places in a two-week break.

-San Giovanni Rotondo, home of the infamous Padre Pio, a venerated saint in Italy, is also home to an ancient round temple dating back to the 2nd century BC.
-Apart from the clear blue seas Gargano is also a national park offering numerous treks for nature lovers and one last place that must have a mention is the Tremiti Islands a collection of five islands, two of which have been populated since ancient times and according to myth the island was inhabited by Diomedes when he returned from the battle of Troy.
-We took the ferry over and walked through the old towns, we had lunch in a tiny restaurant with fresh mozzarella and tomato salad served with capers picked from the island and we hired a dinghy and sailed around the island stopping off in the various bays to swim.
+San Giovanni Rotondo, home of the infamous Padre Pio a venerated saint in Italy, is also home to an ancient round temple dating back to the 2nd century BC.
+Apart from the clear blue seas, Gargano is also a national park offering numerous treks for nature lovers and one last place that I must have a mention is the Tremiti Islands.
+A collection of five islands, two of which have been populated since ancient times and according to myth – the island was inhabited by Diomedes when he returned from the battle of Troy.
+We took the ferry over from the mainland and walked through the old towns.
+We had lunch in a tiny restaurant with fresh mozzarella and tomato salad served with capers foraged on the island and we hired a dinghy which we sailed around the island stopping off in the various bays to swim.
 I would thoroughly recommend a visit.

-Castel del Monte, a 13th century castle standing high on a rock is a UNESCO world heritage site and is also commemorated on the Italian 1 cent.
+Castel del Monte, a 13th century castle standing high on a rock, is a UNESCO world heritage site and is also commemorated on the Italian 1 cent.

-Puglia is the major producer of olive oil of the country so make sure to bring a bottle home with you.
+Puglia is the major producer of olive oil in the country, try some on fresh bread and be sure to bring a bottle home with you.